Money Management

 If you need assistance with your energy bills, there’s approximately $1.4 billion in government support available across states and territories in Australia.
 Concession card holders, low-income households, and those seeking to enhance energy efficiency may be eligible for substantial rebates.
 Here’s a quick guide on seeking rebates:

-• To find applicable rebates, your first step is to visit your state or territory government website or explore the federal government’s www.energy.gov.au website, which allows you to search for rebates based on your location.
+To find applicable rebates, your first step is to visit your state or territory government website or explore the federal government’s energy website, which allows you to search for rebates based on your location.
+These can vary over time or season, so it’s worth checking back regularly to see if there’s something new that you’re qualified for.
+From rebates on your bills to subsidies for more sustainable energy sources like solar panels, every little bit helps, with some incentives giving you a long-term benefit and extra savings over the years.

 Exploring these opportunities is the simplest way to immediately alleviate the burden of energy bills and make the most of the available financial support you may be entitled to.